learn-co-curriculum/phase-3-active-record-migrations/README.md

 ActiveRecord::Base.connection.execute(sql)
 ```

-Using migrations, we will still need establish Active Record's connection to the
+Using migrations, we will still need to establish Active Record's connection to
-database, but **_we no longer need the SQL!_** Instead of dealing with SQL
+the database, but **_we no longer need the SQL!_** Instead of dealing with SQL
 directly, we provide the migrations we want and Active Record takes care of
 creating and modifying the tables.